 Authenticator) responds with an EAPOL identity request.
 The client provides its identity (such as a user name) in an EAPOL response to the switch, which it forwards to the RADIUS server.
 The RADIUS server verifies the client identity and sends an access challenge back to the client.
 The EAP packet from the RADIUS server contains not only the challenge, but the authentication method to be used.
-The client can reject the authentication method and request another, depending on the configuration of the client software and the RADIUS server.
-The authentication method must be MD5.
-The client responds to the appropriate method with its credentials, such as a password or certificate.
+The client can reject the authentication method and request another, depending on the configuration of the client responds to the appropriate method with its credentials, such as a password or certificate.
 The RADIUS server verifies the client credentials and responds with an accept or reject packet.
 If authentication is successful, the switch allows the client to access the network.
 Otherwise, network access is denied and the port remains blocked.